ferki/Rex/README.md

 To install the OS-specific dependencies only, run one of these commands depending on your OS:

 - Windows: `cpanm Net::SSH2`
-- non-Windows: `cpanm Net::OpenSSH Net::SFTP::Foreign IO::Pty`
+- non-Windows: `cpanm Net::SFTP::Foreign IO::Pty`

 If you'd like to build a .tar.gz release file: